Augustine of Hippo: Context

-The theology
+Theology

-The primary 'proof text' of what Augustine thought concerning coercion is from Letter 93, written in 408, as a reply to the bishop Vincentius, of Cartenna (Mauretania, North Africa).
+The primary 'proof-text' of what Augustine thought concerning coercion is from Letter 93, written in 408, as a reply to bishop Vincentius, of Cartenna (Mauretania, North Africa).
 This letter shows that both practical and biblical reasons led Augustine to defend the legitimacy of coercion.
 He confesses that he changed his mind because of "the ineffectiveness of dialogue and the proven efficacy of laws."
 He had been worried about false conversions if force was used, but "now," he says, "it seems imperial persecution is working."
 Many Donatists had converted.
 "Fear had made them reflect, and made them docile."
 Augustine continued to assert that coercion could not directly convert someone, but concluded it could make a person ready to be reasoned with.

 According to Mar Marcos, Augustine made use of several biblical examples to legitimize coercion, but the primary analogy in Letter 93 and in Letter 185, is the parable of the Great Feast in Luke 14.15–24 and its statement compel them to come in.
 Russell says, Augustine uses the Latin term cogo, instead of the compello of the Vulgate, since to Augustine, cogo meant to "gather together" or "collect" and was not simply "compel by physical force."

 In 1970, Robert Markus argued that, for Augustine, a degree of external pressure being brought for the purpose of reform was compatible with the exercise of free will.
 Russell asserts that Confessions 13 is crucial to understanding Augustine's thought on coercion; using Peter Brown's explanation of Augustine's view of salvation, he explains that Augustine's past, his own sufferings and "conversion through God's pressures," along with his biblical hermeneutics, is what led him to see the value in suffering for discerning truth.
 According to Russell, Augustine saw coercion as one among many conversion strategies for forming "a pathway to the inner person."